-In retrospect it seems an fitting metaphor for our financial crisis, and, in turn, for the crisis experienced by the executive search business, especially retained search firms.
+In retrospect it seems a fitting metaphor for our financial crisis, and, in turn, for the executive search business crisis, especially retained search firms.
 The massive trees felled on our property serve as testimony to how swiftly the mighty have fallen.

 According to my CPA, the executive search business has always been cyclical.
 He does the taxes for number of search firms, large and small, retained and contingency.
 He’s noticed these companies are always among the first to get hit in a financial downturn and the among the last to recover.
 Hiring executives pull back hard on hiring at the the first signs of a slowdown and they often postpone hiring until they’re sure a recovery is well underway.
 Ironically, retained search is always hit the hardest: it seems they have the most to lose.